SAP/spartacus-docs/_pages/dev/features/cart-validation.md

 {% include docs/feature_version.html content=version_note %}

-Cart validation feature provides functionality to validate users' cart and inform them about possible out-of-stock products or reduced quantities.
-In case of cart invalidity, user will be redirected to the cart page with a proper global message about issues found in the cart.
+The cart validation feature allows Spartacus to verify a user's cart at every step during checkout to ensure that the requested quantity of each item is available.
+If the quantity of an item is reduced, or an item is out of stock and no longer available, the user is redirected to the cart page, and Spartacus displays a global message about the change to the user's cart.

 ## Requirements

-The Cart validation feature requires release **2011** of SAP Commerce Cloud.
+The cart validation feature requires SAP Commerce Cloud 2011 or newer.

-## Enabling Cart validation
+## Enabling Cart Validation

-Cart validation is enabled by default since 4.2 release.
+Cart validation is enabled by default in version 4.2 and newer of the Spartacus libraries.

 ## Configuring

-Cart validation functionality is hooked to every checkout step.
-You can turn off validation for each step separately by removing `CartValidationGuard` class from CMS components configurations in checkout steps modules.
+Cart validation is enabled for every step in the checkout process.
+You can turn off validation for any individual step by removing the `CartValidationGuard` class from the CMS component configuration in the relevant checkout module.

 ## Extending

 No special extensibility is available for this feature.